-We understand the importance of comprehensive estate planning at Fern Wills & LPAs.
-We work closely with financial advisors to ensure our recommended plans align with your needs and preferences.
+We understand the importance of comprehensive estate planning.
+We work closely with financial advisors to ensure our recommended plans align with client needs and preferences.

-We will consult with your preferred IFA or introduce you to one and seek advice ourselves for complex cases.
-We will conduct our due diligence to ensure that the IFA's service, pricing transparency, and business ethics are as excellent as ours.
+We will consult with the client's preferred Financial Advisor (FA), introduce them to one if they don't have one, and seek advice for complex cases.
+We will conduct our due diligence to ensure that the FA's service, pricing transparency, and business ethics are as excellent as ours.

 We welcome calls from clients or Financial Advisors who want to discuss how we can work together to provide excellent service and a holistic outcome.